pakeke-constructor/ideas/why_ecs.md

 Well, let's try implement it!

 We have a few options here:<br>

-1: Hardcode the clone gun behaviour inside a system that only the clone gun uses.
-(Bad, because we are creating a global rule that will only affect one entity type)
+**OPTION 1:** Hardcode the clone gun behaviour inside a system that only the clone gun uses.
+(Bad, because we are creating a global rule that will only affect one entity type)<br>
-2: Create a sophisticated command-template system.
+**OPTION 2:** Create a sophisticated command-template system.
 The clone gun can then use an on-hit clone command that's ran when the bullet hits an entity.
-(Better, but a blatant violation of YAGNI.)
+(Better, but a blatant violation of YAGNI.)<br>
-3: Hardcode the clone gun behaviour inside a function within the clone gun entity.
+**OPTION 3:** Hardcode the clone gun behaviour inside a function within the clone gun entity.
 (Violation of pure ECS principles, but other than that, the easiest solution)

 Option 1 is obviously stupid, so lets just ignore it.

 Lets look at what option 2 could look like:
 ```lua
 -- clone gun entity: